grafana/grafana-operator/documentation/dashboards.md

 * *name*: The filename of the dashboard that gets mounted into a volume in the grafana instance.
 Not to be confused with `metadata.name`.
 * *json*: Raw json string with the dashboard contents.
 Check the [official documentation](https://grafana.com/docs/reference/dashboard/#dashboard-json).
+* *jsonnet*: Jsonnet source.
+The [Grafonnet](https://grafana.github.io/grafonnet-lib/) library is made available automatically and can be imported.
-* *url*: Url address to download a json string with the dashboard contents.
-This will take priority over the json field in case the download is successful
+* *url*: Url address to download a json or jsonnet string with the dashboard contents.
+This will take priority over the json field in case the download is successful.
 * *plugins*: A list of plugins required by the dashboard.
 They will be installed by the operator if not already present.
 * *datasources*: A list of datasources to be used as inputs.
 See [datasource inputs](#datasource-inputs).